 Known as the “McDonalds of the bush”, these beautiful buck are scattered all over the safari reserves of South Africa.
 They are graceful and agile, and can spring and run at amazing heights and speeds.

 Their horns are impressive and a male can have several females in his harem.
 They make for easy prey, but also sound an alarm when danger is present to help them make a quick escape.

-Impala may not be one of the Big Five or high on anyone’s safari list, but these beautiful and cute animals seem to decorate the landscape of private reserves and national parks you can visit on Luxury South Africa Safaris.
+Impala may not be one of the Big Five or high on anyone’s safari list, but these beautiful and cute animals decorate the landscape of private reserves and national parks you can visit on luxury South Africa safaris.

-Where to See Impala: Kruger National Park • Sabi Sands Game Reserve • Welgevonden Park • Hluhluwe-Imfolozi Park • Timbavati Game Reserve • Madikwe Game Reserve • Greater Addo Elephant Park
+Where to See Impalas: Kruger National Park • Sabi Sands Game Reserve • Welgevonden Park • Hluhluwe-Imfolozi Park • Timbavati Game Reserve • Madikwe Game Reserve • Greater Addo Elephant Park

 The kudu is a large antelope that can be found wandering among the acacia trees, their impressive twisted horns marking out a kudu bull, while females present a more brown hue.